 The British Theatre Playhouse, a long-standing member of the British Chamber of Commerce and the European Chamber of Commerce turns 15 in April 2018.

 The British Theatre Playhouse is a professional theatre production company incorporated in Singapore in 2004 and is internationally focused with a strong British connection.
 In 2012, it established a UK branch office, in order to work even more closely with established British playwrights, writers, actors, directors, musical directors, set and costume designers.
-The company has produced and presented a series of highly successful British productions in Singapore, Malaysia, Thailand, Sri Lanka, Indonesia and the UK.
+The company has produced and presented a series of highly successful British productions in Singapore, Malaysia, Thailand, Sri Lanka, Indonesia, United Arab Emirates and the UK.

 We believe in good corporate citizenship and under BTP’s “Art For Charity” programme, we make it our aim to contribute to a worthwhile cause by dedicating one performance and evening to help raise funds for a chosen charity.

 Charities that BTP has supported in Singapore include The Community Chest of Singapore, Make-A-Wish Foundation, Viva Foundation for Children with Cancer, MILK (Mainly I Love Kids), KK Hospital Health Endowment Fund, Business Times Budding Artists Fund, Straits Times School Pocket Money Fund, HCA Hospice Care, Singapore Committee for U.N.
 Women, Beautiful People and Breast Cancer Foundation.

 The Award seeks to identify and celebrate those companies and individuals that have had a positive impact on our environment and society as well as their business.

 We were proud to be “Community Star” Finalist